lubyant/CAID/README.md

 ![Benchmark Example](BenchMarkExample.jpg)

 ---

+Once you have completed inferencing the test images and placed the results into the corresponding folders, you can follow `BenchDemoAnalysis.ipynb` and `TestParamsAnalysis.ipynb` to plot the examples and show the statistics.

 By following these steps, you will successfully set up, train, and evaluate a deep learning model on the CAID dataset using MMSegmentation.